laricoDGT/optimize-images/README.md

-# Image Optimization to AVIF
+# Image Optimizer (AVIF + WebP)

+A fast local image optimization pipeline for developers.
-This script optimizes images locally before uploading them to a server.
+This script removes metadata, compresses images, and generates **AVIF** and **WebP** versions before uploading them to a server.

-It removes metadata and converts images to the **AVIF** format, which typically provides significantly better compression than JPG, PNG, or WebP while maintaining high visual quality.
+It is designed to be simple, fast, and suitable for static sites, CMS uploads, or deployment pipelines.

+---

 ## Features

 - Removes EXIF and metadata
-- Converts JPG / JPEG / PNG to AVIF
+- Converts JPG / JPEG / PNG images
+- Generates **AVIF** and **WebP**
 - Keeps original images untouched
-- Outputs optimized files into a separate directory
+- Preserves folder structure
+- Uses **all CPU cores** for faster processing
-- Suitable for preparing images before deployment
+- Skips already converted images

+---

 ## Requirements